TinyTinni/RegAn/README.md

 ![banner](/simulation/eval/simulation_banner.gif)

-A tool to create an annotated set of strict ordered data based on images.
+A tool to create an annotated set of strict ordered data based on hard to rate images.
+It will give each image a rating so that they can ordered.

 ## Motivation